sjorsvanheuveln/ReactRedux-Scaffold/README.md

+# React-Redux Bare Minimum Scaffold Including Bootstrap and Hot-Reloading
+This project was created from my ExpressReactRedux Scaffold.
+This would be handy if you don't require a backend.
+This project was largely created with the create-react-app module from FaceBook.
+See below ...

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>